-\boldparagraph{Prior-guided object detection.} For an input image $I$, visual features $\{F_i\}_1^N$ of dimension $D$ are extracted via a base object detector for $N$ object proposals.
+\boldparagraph{Components.} For an input image $I$, visual features $\{F_i\}_1^N$ of dimension $D$ are extracted via a base object detector for $N$ object proposals.
 These feature vectors along with contextual prior knowledge are used in pairs \cite{jiang2018hybrid, xu2019spatial} to obtain pair-wise edge relationships, thus creating an edge connectivity matrix $\edgeSet$.
-A popular source of prior knowledge on objects is the large scale Visual Genome dataset \cite{krishna2017visual} which consists of pairwise relationship between object classes such as ``subject-verb-object'' relationships (\eg walking, swimming), spatial relationships (\eg at, far, in).
-By considering the most frequent relationship annotations in the dataset and counting the co-occurrence among class pairs, a $C \times C$ frequent statistics matrix $T$ is generated.
-Each entry in the matrix is a floating point value between 0 and 1, indicating the likelihood of the object pairs co-occurring in an image in the dataset.
-A graphical representation of the input image is obtained based on the feature vectors and the edge values defined as $\graph {=} (\nodeSet,\edgeSet)$, where $\nodeSet$ are the set of nodes and $\edgeSet$ is the edge connectivity matrix.
-This graph is propagated via some message passing algorithm to calculate refined features which are used to obtain final classification and bounding box regression results.
+A popular source of prior knowledge about objects is the large scale Visual Genome dataset \cite{krishna2017visual} which consists of pairwise relationships between object classes such as ``subject-verb-object'' relationships (\eg, walking, swimming) and spatial relationships (\eg, at, far, in).
+By considering the most frequent relationship between subject and object boxes in the dataset and counting the co-occurrence among class pairs, a $C {\times} C$ frequent statistics or prior matrix $T$ is generated.
+Each entry in the matrix is a floating point value between 0 and 1, indicating the strength of the relation between the object pairs in the dataset.

+\boldparagraph{Definition.} We obtain a graphical representation of the input image based on the feature vectors and the edge values defined as

-\boldparagraph{Novel graph representation.} We model object relations as a function of initial class predictions instead of directly predicting them from feature vector pairs \cite{jiang2018hybrid}.
-Corresponding to the feature vectors $\{F_i\}_1^N$, we obtain their classification probabilities from the base detector given by $P$ where $P \in \setR^{N \times C}$, $C$ being the number of classes in the dataset.
+where $\nodeSet$ are the set of nodes and $\edgeSet$ is the edge connectivity matrix.
+We call this our context-likelihood graph.
+This graph is propagated via some message passing algorithm to calculate refined features, from which we obtain the final classification and bounding box regression results.
+To create this graph, we model object relations as a function of the initial class predictions, instead of directly predicting them from feature vector pairs \cite{jiang2018hybrid}.
+Corresponding to the feature vectors $\{F_i\}_1^N$, we obtain their classification probabilities $P$ from the base detector where $P \in \setR^{N \times C}$, $C$ being the number of classes in the dataset.
 Given the class prediction matrix $P$ and the prior matrix $T$, we calculate the edge connectivity matrix as: